 EGREGIO and SPETTABILE are more appropriate when the email is addressed to someone we don’t know at all or when someone deserves special reverence.
 For example, the president of a university, a possible employer or… the President of the Republic!

 GENTILE, instead, is more used with emails addressed to people who, in a way, we already know and who we have a certain relationship with.
 For example, the professor we are writing the graduate thesis with or a co-worker we share a formal relationship and so on.

 Talking about the titolo (title), if we don’t exactly know the role of the addressee we can use “signore” o “signora”, using the following abbreviations: Sig. / Sig.ra.

 Instead if we know the role we can indicate the profession.
 For example, “professore” o “professoressa”: Prof. / Prof.ssa.
 Or “dottore” or “dottoressa”: Dott. / Dott.ssa.

 After that the last name must be placed or name and last name.
 And don’t forget about the comma right after!

 Gentile professor Rossi (Dear professor Rossi)

 Egregio dott.
-Mario Pinco, (Egregious doctor Mario Pinco)
+Mario Pinco, (Esquire doctor Mario Pinco)